-Students can progress to degree courses at the College in Ecology and Environmental Management, as well as Wildlife and Conservation Management.
+Students can progress to degree programmes in Ecology and Environmental Management, as well as Wildlife and Conservation Management.

 Work in game-keeping, deer management, as a game farmer, in pest control and many more.

-Four GCSEs at grade C or 4 or equivalent, preferably including English and Maths, or a relevant BTEC Level 2 / First Diploma.
+Four GCSEs at grade 4 or C or equivalent, preferably including English and Maths, or a relevant BTEC Level 2 / First Diploma.

 BTEC Level 3 in Countryside Management